apollographql/apollo-server/docs/source/features/playground.md

 description: Visually exploring a Apollo Server
 ---

 [GraphQL Playground](https://github.com/prismagraphql/graphql-playground) is a graphical interactive in-browser GraphQL IDE, created by [Prisma](https://www.prisma.io/), based on [GraphiQL](https://github.com/graphql/graphiql).
 In development, Apollo Server collocates a GraphQL Playground instance with the GraphQL path.
-When a browser sends a request to Apollo Server, it receives the GraphQL Playground gui.
+When a browser sends a request to Apollo Server, it receives GraphQL Playground.
 When `NODE_ENV` is set to production, introspection and Playground are disabled as a production best practice.

 <div align="center">
 ![GraphQL Playground](../images/playground.png)